-Senior lecturer and major coordinator VCD digital media; consultant to Open Lab, Ngā Pae Māhutonga - The School of Design
+Senior Lecturer, Ngā Pae Māhutonga - The School of Design

 Kermadec - Nine artists explore the South Pacific, 2011 - ongoing

 Kermadec is an ongoing art project with other leading artists - Dame Robin White, Phil Dadson, Fiona Hall, John Pule, John Reynolds, Elizabeth Thomson, Bruce Foster and project curator/artist Gregory O’Brien.
 After sailing to the Kermadec region on the HMNZS Otago the group produced a major international touring exhibition Kermadec - Nine artists explore the South Pacific (National Library of NZ, City Gallery Wellington, Tuaranga Art Gallery, Tongaian High Commission, Easter Island, Museum of Contemporary Art, Santiago, Chile, Centre Culturel Tjibaou in New Caledonia) a smaller nationally touring show Kermadec - Lines in the Ocean (eight regional galleries to date) and significant publication Kermadec - Nine artists explore the South Pacific.
 The Dominion Post art critic Mark Amery said O’Hara’s work “... beautifully extends the documentary into poetic and elemental evocations of the experience”.

 A video exploration of the New Zealand Symphony Orchestra’s Morning Mood which deconstructs not only the creation of the music but also the relationship between the audience and orchestra.
 It was a central component in an interactive promotion jointly produced by Insight Creative and the NZSO which O'Hara also designed.
 It was a finalist in the 2015 Best Awards.